 CB Aqib Talib.
 He has two of Denver’s eight interceptions.
 More important, he has played as well as any cornerback in the game and turned a weakness into a strength.

 * Key numbers

-* What others are saying: All of the 13 so-called ESPN experts that predict the outcome of games each week have the Chargers beating the Raiders.
+* What others are saying: All 13 of the so-called ESPN experts that predict the outcome of games each week have the Broncos beating the Raiders.